-Our Brisbane family lawyers are dedicated to helping you navigate one of life’s most stressful events: a separation.
-We can help you achieve the most positive outcome with as little conflict as possible.
+Our Brisbane family lawyers are dedicated to helping you navigate one of life’s most stressful events; separation and divorce.
+We can help you finalise your divorce by preparing and lodging an Application for Divorce, or responding to one.
+It is our aim to help you achieve the most positive outcome with as little conflict as possible.

-We know that everyone’s family circumstances are different, and everyone will approach the situation in their own way.
+We understand that everyone’s family circumstances are different, and everyone will approach the situation in their own way.
 Your unique circumstances may play a role in how smoothly an application may proceed.

-It is important to understand that if you and your former spouse are still living under the same roof even though you have separated, or if you are unable to locate your spouse in order to serve them with an application, that you may need to take some additional steps for your divorce to proceed.
+It is important to understand that if you and your former partner are still living under the same roof even though you have separated, or if you are unable to locate your spouse to serve them with an application for divorce, that you may need to take some additional steps for your divorce to proceed.

-Our team can help you understand the process to follow to ensure your interests are protected and you can move on with your life.
+Our expert family lawyers can help you understand the legal process to follow to ensure your interests are protected and you can move on with your life.